 Have you heard of the Hoop-Dee-Doo?
 This two-hour long dinner show is long standing (over 40 years running!) and takes place nightly at Disney’s Fort Wilderness Resort & Campground.
 I recently had the opportunity to attend the Hoop-Dee-Doo Musical Revue.
 Keep reading for more details and my honest thoughts about the production and food.
-Namely is the Hoop-Dee-Doo worth the cost?
+Namely is the Hoop Dee Doo Revue worth the cost?
+Keep reading for my Hoop Dee Doo review.

 Please note that I use affiliate links in this post.
 Clicking through will help me in a small financial way, thank you!